Vashti

 My name is Kaye,

-My name is Vicki,
+My name is Vicky,

 My name is Phyllis,

-My name is Felicia,
+My name is Linda,

 My name is Elmira,